Skillz619/Shreekar-Kolanu-IBMHACKCHALLENGE2020-Impact-on-Covid-19-on-Food-Security/README.md

 # IBMHACKCHALLENGE2020-Impact-on-Covid-19-on-Food-Security-Shreekar-Kolanu
 Impact on Covid-19 on Food Security #IBMHACKCHALLENGE2020.
 This is repository build with the help of Watson Assistant, Discovery, Cloud Function,Watson studio,Watson IOT, Visual Recognition and Node Red app of IBM Cloud.

 #Project Description : This project is a total integration of multiple computing topics to support the situation consisting food as support entity essential for support of life in this period of pandemic.
 Covid-19 has a severe impact on the food and it’s whole production and supply chain which if not taken care could have adverse affect on the larger population of this country.
-We combine AI, cloud, database and geolocation in a single api to ensure proper running of the food chain especially the production through farming which is the root of food production and supply and also the storage in godowns/storage units.
+We combine Artificial Intelligence, Cloud, database and Machine Learning in a single api to ensure proper running of the food chain especially the production through farming which is the root of food production and supply and also the storage in godowns/storage units.

 Project requirements: